nixin72/shan/README.md

 - Simple: shan harnesses existing package managers to do the heavy lifting
 - Declarative: sync to your config or let shan build it for you
 - Wide support: shan supports tons of package managers out of the box
 - Extensible: your package manager not supported?
-Add it ~15 lines of code
+Add it in ~3 lines of code
 - Fast: shan is compiled using GraalVM to make it super fast - no JVM here.

 **NOTE:** Shan still isn't at 1.0 release, and as of now, it in fact does _not_